Ovulatory shift hypothesis: Changes in cognition and behavior across the ovulatory cycle

-Numerous studies have demonstrated ovulatory cycle shifts in women’s mating-related motivations, preferences, thoughts, and behaviors.
-The ovulatory shift hypothesis proposes that these shifts are designed by natural selection as evolutionary adaptations for selecting and attracting specific types of mates with high genetic quality when a woman is most likely to get pregnant.
+Numerous studies have demonstrated ovulatory cycle shifts in women's mating-related motivations, preferences, thoughts, and behaviors.

 Sexual desire

 Some of the earliest studies on human ovulatory shifts explored whether women engage in more instances of sexual activity during high fertility, as this could indicate a human estrus-like state.
-While some studies have found increases in frequency of sexual activity at high fertility, larger studies have concluded that there is generally no difference in frequency of sexual activity across the ovulatory cycle, possibly due to the multitude of factors that affect the ability to engage in sex (e.g., access to a partner, partner’s desire, time for engaging, etc.).
+While some studies have found increases in frequency of sexual activity at high fertility, larger studies have concluded that there is generally no difference in frequency of sexual activity across the ovulatory cycle, possibly due to the multitude of factors that affect the ability to engage in sex (e.g., access to a partner, partner's desire, time for engaging, etc.).

 Researchers have subsequently explored whether sexual desire, rather than frequency of sexual activity, changes across the ovulatory cycle, as this would not be affected by practical barriers to engaging in sex.
-Several studies in this area have shown that women’s sexual desire and masturbation behaviors do increase during the fertile window, although results have been mixed and depend on the type of sexual desire measured.
+Several studies in this area have shown that women's sexual desire and masturbation behaviors do increase during the fertile window, although results have been mixed and depend on the type of sexual desire measured.
 For example, desire for uncommitted sex does not appear to track fertility.

 Relationship satisfaction

-While some studies have shown that fertile-phase women might be more attracted to, flirt more, and initiate sex more often with men who are not their partner, newer studies do not support the hypothesis that females change who they consider desirable reproductive partners when more fertile.
+While early studies claimed that fertile-phase women might be more attracted to, flirt more, and initiate sex more often with men who are not their partner, newer studies do not support the hypothesis that females change who they consider desirable reproductive partners when more fertile.

-Women in relationships may tend to be more assertive and independent during the fertile phase.
+Women in relationships were found in one, unreplicated study to be more assertive and independent during the fertile phase.